 Each element is described by a separate page, where the heading for the page displays the element’s tag name followed by its longer descriptive name.
 The rest of the element description page discusses aspects of the element and its usage.
-These sections within the page always appear in the following order although any given element page may not contain all the sections:
+The sections within an element page always appear in the following order, although any given element page may not contain all the sections:

 Provides a narrative description of the element, that is, it “defines” the element and may provide information on its usage.
 This is not intended to be a formal dictionary definition, but more to provide information about an element and how it may be used.

 Provides additional information about the element, explanations of similar or contrasting elements, or instructions for element usage.
 (See also Related Elements described below.)

 Contains information about elements that may be associated with or confused with the current element.
 In order to help users better understand the relationship among such components, or how to know when to use structures that may be confusing, these notes are provided.